-The information so collected is used and processed to:
+The information collected is used and processed to:

 2.3 People who Send us a Request for Information

-Our websites provide for functions that allow users to request information about our services.
-The information collected through the request for information function on our websites is the following:
+Our website provides for functions that allow users to request information about our services.
+The information collected through the request for information function on our website is the following:

 - IP address;